SAP/cf-cli-java-plugin/README.md

                                variables @FSPATH, @ARGS, @APP_NAME, @FILE_NAME, and @STATIC_FILE_NAME are
                                available in --args to reference the working directory path, arguments, application name, and generated file name respectively.
+   -container-dir            -cd, the directory path in the container that the heap dump/JFR/... file will be
+                                saved to

 </pre>